My Philosophy of Teaching Piano

 In my teaching, I endeavor to open each student’s heart and mind to the beauty and power of music, to instill a love for the piano, and to nurture creativity and self-expression.
 It is my desire to cultivate musicians—each with their unique musical gifts and personalities,—not imitators.

-My primary goal in teaching is to prepare students for a life-long enjoyment of music making while also contributing to their personal, intellectual, and creative development.
+My primary goal in teaching is to prepare students for a life-long enjoyment of music making, while also contributing to their personal, intellectual, emotional, and creative development.
 People enjoy what they can do well.
 Therefore, I consider empowerment to be instrumental to motivation.
 I aim to empower students by fostering knowledge, skills, habits, and personality traits that enable them to become gradually independent and to face new situations and challenges with confidence and poise.
 I want students to understand that progress in piano technique and musical artistry takes time, discipline, patience, and dedication and that perseverance is crucial for achieving many other goals in life, as well.
 During lessons, I take time to demonstrate or explain good practice habits to help students get the best results when practicing on their own.
 My hope is that students come away from their lessons inspired and self-sufficient.

 Proper technique, pedaling, and the various aspects of musical interpretation are cultivated right from the start to ensure comfort at the piano and prevent later frustration, injuries, and the need for re-training.
 Technology is employed to enhance learning.
 Introducing students to the beauty and richness of Western classical music is of great importance to me.
 However, students are also encouraged to experiment with other musical styles, especially Jazz, America’s most internationally renowned musical genre.